feed-rs/feed-rs/feed-rs/README.md

 Any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

+## Original author

+This crate was originally created by Hiroki Kumamoto.
+I would like to pay my respects to Kumamoto-san, and say thank you for allowing me to take over the crate and its ongoing maintenance.
+ありがとう ございます!